markmeeus/MarcelloDB/README.md

 (This way you can have all read-only data in a single file which you can download straight from your servers.
 Another file could be used to write data f.i.)

-You user collection-files like this:
+You access collection-files like this:
 ```cs
 var productsFile = session["products"];
 ```